verbb/events/docs/developers/ticket.md

 --- | ---
 `getCpEditUrl()` | Returns the URL to edit this ticket in the control panel.
 `getPurchasedTickets(lineItem)` | Returns all [Purchased Tickets](docs:developers/purchased-ticket) associated with this ticket for a given line item.
+`getIsAvailable()` | Whether this ticket is available for purchase.
+This will be `true` unless the 'Available From/To' dates do not match the current time, or if the ticket has been fully purchased.